turingschool/curriculum/tutorials/auth/local_authentication.markdown

   route  devise_for :users
 ```

 The `devise` generator creates a migration, user model, user spec, and adds `devise_for :users` to `config/routes.rb`.

-If you want to include some of the additional authintication features, now is
-your chance.
-The available options are commented out in the generated files, namely the migration and the model, so it's fairly easy to guess which ones to add in for a desired feature.
+Open the migration and model files, and you'll find the optional components are commented out.

-For instance, the `confirmable` feature requires that the user confirms their email address, by clicking a link included in an email sent to the address provided, before they are allowed to sign in.
+The `confirmable` feature requires that the user confirms their email address, by clicking a link included in an email sent to the address provided, before they are allowed to sign in.

 To enable the `confirmable` feature:

 1. add `:confirmable` to the list of options following `devise` in `app/models/user.rb`